 Ninh Binh has rapidly become a top tourist attraction, offering the unparalleled beauty of the Vietnamese countryside whilst being a practical distance from Hanoi.
 Being the ‘safe’ traveller, this was the most adventurous part of our trip, staying in a homestay accommodation run by a local family, basically in the middle of nowhere.
 With my newly developed illness, I was not looking forward to it and seriously considered cancelling.
 However it appeared that fate wanted us to go and so we found ourselves heading to the train station for our afternoon train.

-I had noticed reasonable toilets on the train so I was instantly more relaxed (and relieved).
-The train ride was easy and by mid afternoon we had arrived at Ninh Binh station and was picked up by our taxi driver who had been prearranged.
+Once on the train, I was instantly more relaxed (and relieved).
+The train ride was easy and by mid afternoon (2hours later) we had arrived at Ninh Binh station and was picked up by our taxi driver who had been prearranged.

 It was a ten minute drive to Tam Coc where the scenery just seemed to unfold out in every direction.
 Our homestay was called ‘Tam Coc Sunshine Homestay’ and it was located behind some rice paddy fields amongst the mountains.
 It was the best of both worlds, it felt remote and peaceful but was a mere ten minute walk to Tam Coc centre where there were numerous restaurants and ‘minimarts’.